li-li-github/cytoself/README.md

  TODO: the paper claims 1,311 different proteins, where did the other 2 go?

 The configuration of the model can be specified by the `model_args` input to the trainer object.
-Matching the specification of the paper the model_args are as follows:
- - `input_shape` / `output_shape`: (2, 100, 100) with the 2 channels corresponding to the protein, and nuclear channels
- - `emb_shapes`: (emb_fc1_shape, emb_fc2_shape)
-     - emb_fc1_shape: The local embedding corresponding to the output of VQ1 with shape (25, 25, 64), only the first 2 dims are adjustable
-     - emb_fc2_shape: The global embedding, corresponding to the output of VQ2 with shape (4, 4, 576), only the first 2 dims are adjustable
- - `fc_output_idx`: controls which VQ layer is used for the auxilliary task of protein classification.
-Set to "all" because the outputs from both VQ1 and VQ2 are used for classification.
- - `vq_args`: the specifications of the VQ-VAE codebook, which consists of 2048 codes (num_embeddings=2048), with each code consisting of 64 features or dimensions (embedding_dim=64)
- - `fc_input_type`: "vqvec", the input to the fully connected layers
+Below are the model_args as they appear in the paper and matching the pre-trained model.
+For a more detailed description of each arg please see [cytoself-specs](https://github.com/royerlab/cytoself/example_scripts/cytoself_specs.md)

 ```python